-This 16th-century palace houses a private museum known as the Princely Collections, which includes priceless paintings, furniture and musical memoribilia.
+This 16th-century palace houses a private museum which includes priceless paintings, furniture and musical memorabilia.
 You tour with an audio guide dictated by owner William Lobkowicz and his family – this personal connection really brings the displays to life, and makes the palace one of the castle’s most interesting attractions.

 Built in the 16th century, the palace has been home to the aristocratic Lobkowicz family for around 400 years.
 Confiscated by the Nazis in WWII, and again by the communists in 1948, the palace was finally returned in 2002 to William Lobkowicz, an American property developer and grandson of Maximilian, the 10th Prince Lobkowicz, who fled to the USA in 1939.